Miami casino works to save beloved jai alai from extinction

 In what appeared to be the death knell for the game, Gov. Ron DeSantis signed a deal last year giving the Seminole tribe, which already runs the state’s biggest casinos, a monopoly over online sports betting.
 To level the playing field, casinos are no longer required to carry costly pari-mutuel sports in exchange for being allowed to offer slot machines and poker.

-Benny Bueno, a former jai alai player who oversees player operations at Dania Beach, attributes the decline to the sport’s antiquated betting model, with casinos relying on live audiences to drive profits.
+Benny Bueno, a former jai alai player who oversees player operations at The Casino at Dania Beach, attributes the decline to the sport’s antiquated betting model, with casinos relying on live audiences to drive profits.

 He hopes jai alai can make a comeback on simpler, if less lucrative, grounds.
-Less than a year after hosting its final regulation game, Dania Beach will hold a 10-day exhibition tournament next month that he hopes will revive a full-fledged season there in time for the fronton’s 70th anniversary in December.
+Less than a year after hosting its final regulation game, Dania Beach will hold a 10-day exhibition tournament starting Friday, called Battle at the Palace, that he hopes will revive a full-fledged season there in time for the fronton’s 70th anniversary in December.

 Bueno said the outpouring of support from fans saddened to see part of South Florida’s rich history die pushed the casino’s owners to give it another try.